Colombian Americans: Ancestry

 Until 1960, most Colombians immigrating to the United States were white or mestizos.
 However, between this year and 1977, a period in which more than 186,000 Colombians immigrated to the United States, are becoming more ethnically diverse, representing the ethnic diversity of the population of Colombia.
-So today, although most Colombian are white and mestizos, there are also numerous Afro-Colombians in the Colombian population.
+So today, most Colombians consist of white, mestizo, indigenous, and Afro-Colombian ancestry.

-U.S. states with the largest Colombian-American populations
+U.S. states with the largest Colombian American populations

-U.S. metropolitan areas with the largest Colombian populations
+U.S. metropolitan areas with the largest Colombian American populations

 The largest populations of Colombians are situated in the following metropolitan areas (Source: 2023 estimate):